 39 Healthy Treats You Can Stuff in a Kong

-I’ve said it many times before and I’ll keep on saying it – owning a Kong is just plain awesome for any dog owner.
-If you’re looking for a simple way to keep your dog busy with minimal effort you can’t go wrong with using a stuffed Kong.
+I’ve said it before, and I’m going to keep on saying it – stuffing a Kong is one of the best ways to keep your dog busy and out of trouble.
+If you’re looking for a way to keep your dog busy with minimal effort you can’t go wrong with using a stuffed Kong.

 A Stuffed Kong is a Simple Way to Keep Your Dog Busy